Ford Kuga SUV - MPG, running costs & CO2

-The sole petrol engine can return up to 42.6mpg, so won’t be too costly to run for low-mileage drivers.
-The hybrid model can return up to 52.3mpg.
+The sole petrol engine can return up to 42.6mpg, so won’t be too costly to run for low-mileage drivers; those travelling longer distances frequently will be better off opting for the self-charging hybrid as this will return up to 52.3mpg on the combined WLTP test cycle.
 Provided you keep the battery topped up and drive mostly on electric power, the 2.5-litre PHEV model could offer the best economy; Ford says up to 201.8mpg is possible, but we’d recommend taking that with a pinch of salt.
 On longer journeys when the petrol engine will be the main power source, you’ll likely get an MPG figure in the mid-forties.

-Perhaps more relevant is its claimed 35-mile electric range, as it will allow many commuters and families to complete their daily journeys without using a drop of fuel if the battery is fully charged.
+Perhaps more relevant is its claimed 35-mile electric range, as it will allow many commuters and families to complete their daily journeys without using a drop of fuel if the battery is fully charged – although the Kia Sportage offers an even-more-impressive 43 miles of electric range.
 The PHEV will also appeal to business drivers, as its 32g/km CO2 emissions figure means a Benefit-in-Kind (BiK) low tax liability.
-VED (tax) costs the standard rate for petrol and diesel models, while the hybrids qualify for a £10 annual discount.
+VED (tax) costs the standard rate for petrol and diesel models, while the hybrids qualify for a £10 annual discount and Kugas costing over £40,000 are subject to the luxury vehicle surcharge.

 Ford has the largest dealer network in the UK, with a garage in most towns, and servicing doesn’t tend to be too expensive.
 Your dealer will be able to advise on service plans, which will cover a couple of services for an upfront fee or monthly payments.

-Like all new Ford cars, the Kuga features a three-year/ 60,000-mile warranty.
-That’s about average, but the Toyota RAV4 and Hyundai Tucson both have five-year warranties, and the Kia Sportage and MG HS offer an impressive seven years of cover.
+Like all new Ford cars, the Kuga features a three-year/60,000-mile warranty.
+That’s about average, but the Hyundai Tucson has a five-year warranty, the Kia Sportage and MG HS offer an impressive seven years of cover and the Toyota RAV4 has a class-leading 10-year warranty.